caiton1/OSS-Doorway/README.md

 **To set up your first repo:**

-1. In your created organization, go to your private repo that you designated for bot commands and create a new issue while running the server
+1. In your created organization, go to your private repo that you designated for bot commands and create a new issue while running the server.

-2. It will show you commands that you can do
+2. It will show you commands that you can do.

-3. To get started, you can type ```/create_repos <some valid github username>``` and it will create a user in database and create a repo for the user in the organization (will take a few seconds to complete)
+3. To get started, you can type ```/create_repos <some valid github username>``` and it will create a user in database and create a repo for the user in the organization (will take a few seconds to complete).

-4. The invited user should recieve an invite to the bot-created private repo, which will be named after the user
+4. The invited user should recieve an invite to the bot-created private repo, which will be named after the user.